-This course needs a major reassessment and, to the extent needed, enhancements in curriculum.
-This element of the Physics initiative aims at making that reassessment in a collaborative process involving Engineering faculty members, OSU Engineering faculty members.
+This course needs a major reassessment to align the course with best practices in the field and, to the extent needed, enhancements in curriculum.
+This element of the Physics initiative aims at making that reassessment in a collaborative process involving Engineering faculty members, OSU Engineering faculty members and hopefully drawing on the expertise of engineering education researchers, such as those at University of Washington.
 And then, based on that assessment, the initiative involves developing a plan of curriculum reform, and to the extent possible, implementing that reform.
 This reform is expected to include new conceptual and problem-solving activities, online resources and labs in a format that can be continued from year to year and improved upon rather than starting over.
 More specifically, when this element of the initiative is completed, in addition to curriculum elements of the sort common to physics classes generally, there will be curriculum elements of activities involving Pspice, advanced circuit lab experiments, and design projects.

-H. Collect, develop and organize online resources for our astronomy courses.
+H. Collect, develop and organize online resources for our astronomy courses. (limited to partial implementation as requested)

 This element of the Physics initiative aims to identify, collect, and organize extensive web-based resources for use in the all astronomy classes.
 Such resources are available and already used to some extent in our classes.
 This initiative would seek out more such resources and organize them using the AMSER technology and pedagogically organize them from the "Curriculum as Conversation" standpoint.
 The extent of this work can be measured by extent of the curriculum elements developed.

-J. Develop a multi-disciplinary thermodynamics course for science majors.
+J. Develop a multi-disciplinary thermodynamics course for science majors. (requires the additional positions in L)

 Advances in physics curriculum reform tend to result in fewer topics better understood, and one of the elements missing from the curriculum is thermodynamics.
 The subject is also typically treated as a minor, by important, topic in chemistry, geology, and biology.
 There is a significant opportunity to provide students with a multi-disciplinary introduction to thermodynamics, which would provide our majors with a capstone-like experience not generally available and one that would be viable given the multi-disciplinary origins of the students.

-K. Develop linked-course learning communities between physics and non-science courses.
+K. Develop linked-course learning communities between physics and non-science courses. (requires the additional positions in L)